 - 1/2 tsp black pepper powder

 - 1/2 tsp red chili powder or to taste

 - 3 large (1 to 1 1/4 lb) green zucchini squash washed, peeled and cut into 1/8-inch half-moons

 - 1/2 tsp turmeric powder

-- Heat oil in a nonstick skillet over medium-high heat.
-Add the sliced onions, and sauté until they are light golden, about 5-7 minutes.
+- Heat oil in a nonstick skillet over high heat.
+Add the sliced onions, and sauté until they are lightly golden, about 8-10 minutes.

-- Cover and let cook for 5-7 minutes, stirring once or twice in between.
+- Cover and let cook for 7 minutes, stirring once in between.
 Once most of the water has dried up, use a wooden spoon to break the zucchini into pieces.
 Add the sliced green chili pepper and turmeric and sauté for a few minutes.

 - Lower the heat to the lowest setting, cover and continue to cook for about 15-20 minutes, stirring half-way.
 If you’re afraid it will stick to the pan, add a splash of water.
 Uncover and stir well.
 Taste and adjust salt.